gabrielchuv/SE7/Portfolio/UXDesign.md

 The main limitation of this quick quantitative research is the poor quality of the data obtained.
 Unfortunately, GA was built to track multiple-page applications and it requires a fair amount of tweaking to adjust it to an SPA.
 We decided to deprioritize this for the scope of this project, however, making sure we track how users navigate throughout our SPA components and interact with specific events such as adding food items, or sharing with their friends will help us make better decisions.

-## Fourth Prototype: Second High-fidelity Design
+## Fourth Prototype: Second High-fidelity Prototype

 With a functioning food waste calculator and a consensus on the playful interactions of the site, a high-fidelity prototype was designed.
 This included all of the search and calculate features in the MVP.
 The calculator itself was made playful by gamifying its use.
 The tone of the site changed from “input food items went to waste and see how much money you lost from food waste” to “guess how much you loss from food waste and see how much you’re actually losing.”
 The high-fidelity design incorporated the playful elements within the core of the application and emphasized the objective to bring awareness by featuring a sharing option.